books4equality/books4equality/README.md

 > npm start
 ```

+On Windows, make sure you run **cmd as admin** before `npm install` Command Prompt on windows has been known to fail when run in it's default mode

 The web server should be up and running at [localhost:3200](http://localhost:3200).
 However, since some recent additions required for account creation, it may be more complicated to install the site in Windows.
 The above instructions may not be complete.